 Additionally, data integrity means that you have trustworthy datasets, and you can recover or trace information back to its origins when needed.
 There are so many risks and factors that can easily alter or corrupt your data, so it is important to ensure that you maintain data integrity via strong data security systems to ensure data quality.

-Whether you work in development, sales, or acquisition, utilizing quality data is essential for day-to-day business operations....
+Whether you work in development, sales, or acquisition, utilizing quality data is essential for business operations.
+This article...

 March 03, 2021

-Structured data is information that is formatted and organized for readability within relational databases.
-On the other hand,...
+Structured data is formatted and organized for readability within relational databases.
+Unstructured data’s format is undefined,...